telerik/ajax-docs/api/server/Telerik.Web.UI/RadToolBarButton.md

             property will be used.
 Use "~" (tilde) when referring to images within the current ASP.NET application.

+###  CommandArgument `String`

+Gets or sets an optional parameter passed to the Command event of the
+            	RadToolBar instance along with the associated
+            	CommandName

+###  CommandName `String`

+Gets or sets the command name associated with the toolbar button that is passed to the
+            	ItemCommand event of the RadToolBar instance.

+###  DataItem `Object`

+Gets the data item that is bound to the button

+#### Remarks
+This property is applicable only during data binding.
+Use it along with the
+                ButtonDataBound event to perform additional
+                mapping of fields from the data item to RadToolBarButton properties.

+###  DisabledCssClass `String`

+Gets or sets the Cascading Style Sheet (CSS) class applied when the toolbar item is
+            disabled.

+#### Remarks
+By default the visual appearance of disabled toolbar items is defined in the skin CSS
+            file.
+You can use the DisabledCssClass property to specify unique appearance for the toolbar item when it is disabled.

 ###  DisabledImageUrl `String`

 Gets or sets the path to an image to display when the item is disabled.